Tributary to Owen Creek - 197378 - Appendix

 Site Location

-PSCIS crossing 197378 is located on Tributary to Owen Creek, on Klate Lake road.
-The site was located approximately 1km upstream from the confluence with Owen Creek, which drains the nearby Owen Lake.
-Information sourced from the provincial Forest Tenure Road Section Lines spatial layer indicates YLP Woodlands GP Ltd. (MoE 2024) is a road tenure holder at the crossing location.
+PSCIS crossing 197378 is located on Tributary to Owen Creek, on Klate Lake road - approximately 1km upstream from the confluence with Owen Creek, which drains the nearby Owen Lake.
+Information sourced from the provincial Forest Tenure Road Section Lines spatial layer indicates YLP Woodlands GP Ltd. is a road tenure holder at the crossing location (MoE 2024).
 YLP Woodlands GP Ltd. is part of the Yinka Dene Economic Development Limited Partnership (YLP) which is the corporate business arm of the Wet’suwet’en First Nation.

 Background